It’s tough to get into top-tier consulting

 If you want professional help to tailor your application and pass the screening stage, check out our cover letter and resume services.
 As former McKinsey consultants, we have screened 100s of resumes and cover letters and know exactly what you need to include to move to the interviews.

-We offer dedicated guides with templates on the perfect consulting resume and cover letter as well as resume and cover letter editing services for McKinsey, BCG, or Bain (obviously also applicable to all the other firms such as Oliver Wyman, Booz Allen Hamilton, strategy&, AT Kearney, Roland Berger, Deloitte, EY, KPMG, PWC, Accenture, L.E.K., etc.).
+We offer dedicated guides with templates on the perfect consulting resume and cover letter as well as resume and cover letter editing services for McKinsey, BCG, or Bain (obviously also applicable to all the other firms to start your Oliver Wyman career, Booz Allen Hamilton career, strategy& career, Kearney career, Roland Berger career, Deloitte career, EY career, KPMG career, PWC career, Accenture career, L.E.K. career, etc.).

 We discuss every aspect of the perfect consulting resume and cover letter in much more detail, including ready-to-use samples and templates to both give you the stories, phrases, and keywords needed to get to the interview as well as shorten your application preparation time significantly.